-Kim: Do you ever run into challenges because a teen is interested in music with lyrics that are violent or inappropriate for a hospital setting?
+Q: Do you ever run into challenges because a teen is interested in music with lyrics that are violent or inappropriate for a hospital setting?

-David: We don't provide any of that music, but there are some pretty interesting resources out there that are still "hip."
+A: We don't provide any of that music, but there are some pretty interesting resources out there that are still "hip."
 I actually have a CD of kids' rap and I had a teen who was really "tough," and into some pretty extreme rap, and he actually liked the kids' rap.
 That isn't always the case, but I just try to help them understand why we can't provide music like that.
 Sometimes I find that patients will choose a song to do lyric analysis and they'll be completely surprised by the lyrics.

-Kim: What is the goal of lyric analysis?
+Q: What is the goal of lyric analysis?

-David: The goal is to identify emotions, using music as a way to talk about feelings in a non-threatening, non-personal way.
+A: The goal is to identify emotions, using music as a way to talk about feelings in a non-threatening, non-personal way.
 We listen to a song and try to discover the meaning that the artist intended.
 If a patient is in a difficult emotional state, then I don't push them.
 I leave it to the patient to disclose what they're willing to disclose, and it's a very positive way to engage with patients because it's non-personal.

-Kim: What do you do to help patients with pain?
+Q: What do you do to help patients with pain?

-David: When I'm asked to see a patient in a lot of pain, I first explain why I was asked to be there, and then suggest that sometimes music can help you to relax and breathe more deeply.
+A: When I'm asked to see a patient in a lot of pain, I first explain why I was asked to be there, and then suggest that sometimes music can help you to relax and breathe more deeply.
 I play music for them, usually with the guitar, observing their movements and their breathing.
 I use the iso-principle, which involves starting out by matching their mood.
 If they're feeling energetic, or their breathing is fast, then I'll play something up tempo to match that mood.
 Then I look for signs that we are sharing our attention on the music, for example, if their body is calm, if they are watching me, making eye contact, or looking at my hands, then I try to slow the music very subtly, hopefully imperceptibly.
 I may move further away from the bridge toward the middle of the guitar so the notes become softer.
 I've actually seen patients' eyes get heavy, and they sometimes drop right to sleep.

-Kim: And what if a child needs motivation?
+Q: And what if a child needs motivation?

-David: In that situation, I might start with quiet music to match their mood, and then move in a more energetic direction.
+A: In that situation, I might start with quiet music to match their mood, and then move in a more energetic direction.
 I definitely pull out the different instruments and see what will motivate them, like the electric drumstick, or the electronic autoharp.

-Kim: Can you remember a particularly special time when you were able to connect with or motivate a patient?
+Q: Can you remember a particularly special time when you were able to connect with or motivate a patient?

-David: Once there was a 3-year-old girl on the Rehab Unit who had posterior fossa syndrome, which involves a constellation of symptoms that occur after removal of a tumor in the posterior area of the brain.
+A: Once there was a 3-year-old girl on the Rehab Unit who had posterior fossa syndrome, which involves a constellation of symptoms that occur after removal of a tumor in the posterior area of the brain.
 It causes irritability, dramatic mood swings and difficulty engaging with others.
 I was actually working with a different patient at the time, and the 3-year-old looked interested in what we were doing.
 But whenever I looked toward her, she would look away.

 When the other patient was done, I offered her the electric drumstick, and she took it and played and played for 15 or 20 minutes.
 I supported her by playing songs on the guitar at the tempo of her playing.
 She moved her arms so vigorously that one of the nurses had to protect her head.
 One of the staff members told me that it was really remarkable because she hadn't been holding onto anything.
 Whenever she was given a toy in therapy she would just throw it.
 But she responded really well to the electric drumstick, and didn't want to let go.

-Kim: What do you think it is about music that allows it to have a therapeutic effect?
+Q: What do you think it is about music that allows it to have a therapeutic effect?

-David: Both listening and playing music has a unique effect on the brain.
+A: Both listening and playing music has a unique effect on the brain.
 Participating in music activates numerous structures responsible for timing of movement, memory and emotion.
 From subcortical structures all the way up to our frontal lobes, music affects our brain, and so it can be applied for certain outcomes.

-Kim: Thanks so much for sharing the sound of music therapy!
+Q: Thanks so much for sharing the sound of music therapy!
 I have one last question for you… what's this I hear about a musical hand sanitizer dispenser and a songwriting contest?

-David: Well, it started as a poetry and songwriting contest for patients in order to educate families about the importance of hand hygiene and help improve the hand hygiene compliance of families and visitors.
+A: Well, it started as a poetry and songwriting contest for patients in order to educate families about the importance of hand hygiene and help improve the hand hygiene compliance of families and visitors.